Mammals (Adult)

 Identify:

 Assess the situation to determine if human intervention is needed.
 Animals are resilient and may not always require our help.
+Contact a wildlife rehabilitator if you are unsure.

 Know the signs